"Jazz is the big brother of Revolution. Revolution follows it around."

 @roughtradeuk What’s your favourite Jazz sample?
 Two timeless records, 42 years apart, with one thing in common… take a deep dive into music’s most underrated movement and check our Jazz Essentials at blog.roughtrade.com/gb 🥰 #fy #fyp #roughtrade #vinyl #vinylcheck #jazz #essay #videoessay #vinyltok #warehouse #kanyewest #chetbaker ♬ Addiction - Kanye West

-From the revered jazz cats of old to the bold new innovators reimagining jazz in today's climate, we are happy to boast an expansive selection of essential jazz albums within our Rough Trade Essential range.
-In celebration of a recent refresh, we highlight some of our favourite jazz picks, examining their timeless influence through sampling, collaboration, covers and more.
+From the revered jazz cats of old to the bold new innovators reimagining jazz in today's climate, we are happy to boast an expansive selection of essential jazz albums within our Rough Trade Essential range that incorporate some of the best jazz albums of all time.
+In celebration of a recent refresh, we highlight some of our favourite picks, examining their timeless influence through sampling, collaboration, covers and more.

 Looking to get into jazz?
 Read on.
 You've come to the right place.

 Fresh on the scene...